 - ensure that the risks that arise from a deemed employment perspective in ‘due diligence’ situations (e.g. on acquiring a smaller company) are proactively reviewed.

-If you have questions or concerns, then please get in touch with your usual Blick Rothenberg contact or one of the individuals on this page who will be able to assist you further.
+If you have questions or concerns, then please get in touch with your usual Blick Rothenberg contact or Jo How using the form below who will be able to assist you further.